steve-lebleu/typeplate/README.md

 - [ ] Update npm dependencies
 - [ ] Force LTS node version
 - [ ] Serializing and JSONAPI support.
 Implements or remove
-- [ ] Upgrade kem templates for support of new features (update readme)
 - [ ] Create ./dist/* directories on the fly if custom env variables are set
 - [ ] Caching / performances
 - [ ] Unit testing